A reader has asked about a gold revaluation:

-- Trump could be planning a radical reboot of the US dollar.
+- The US could be planning a radical reboot of the US dollar.

 - The currency reboot will see leading nations devalue their currencies against gold.

-- The new gold price would be nearly 8 times higher at $10,000 per ounce.
+- The new gold price would be over 5 times higher at $10,000 per ounce.

 - The price will be based on mass exit of foreign governments and investors from the US dollar.